 Whistler, British Columbia

 The double black diamond designation of trails in most states in no way compares to the double black diamond designation for all the trails in Whistler.
 While I have ridden many of the double black trails in the Southeast and felt that I was at home, in Whistler I was doing well just to survive a single black, much less a double.
 I've told many people that I'm only an intermediate rider on my best days in Whistler.
 I stay off the double blacks in Whistler because I will only get in the way of the riders who have earned the right to be there.
 I say all this to say it is common for people to travel to Whistler and assume they are the same level there as they are back home, and it often times ends in serious injury.
-This place is like when I took a 44 magnum pistol target practicing as a teenager--enjoy it, but respect it!!
+This place is like when I took a 44 magnum pistol target practicing as a teenager--enjoy it, but respect it--because it is no 22 caliber!!

 If the American dollar is really strong in Canada, then I would go for Whistler.
 If not, and the total cost of a Whistler trip gets too expensive, then I would go for Lake Tahoe instead.
 I’d also say Whistler is more of a must after you have already experienced some of the great stuff we have in the States and/or you really want to push your technical limits.
 Otherwise, you will probably have just as much fun at Northstar/Lake Tahoe.